 And I am living the life I wrote about.

-I split my time between the US and Indonesia.
+I travel the world at least 12 weeks per year.
 I’ve traveled to over 25 countries and 43 states.
 I get to fly first class (yes that was in my plan!).
-I have a beautiful wife and a lovely stepdaughter.
+I have wonderful relationships and the best friends anyone could ask for.
 I have clients I simply adore.
 I can’t wait to start work each day because it is fun and exciting.
 I get emails every day from clients telling me how powerful our programs are and how their lives have been transformed.

 Every single thing I wrote down in that plan is coming true.